ragu-manjegowda/colemak-dh-ansi/README.md

 # Kinesis Advantage 360 Pro ZMK Config

-## Ragu's fork of the Kinesis Advantage 360 Pro config repository
+## Ragu’s customized fork of the official Kinesis Advantage 360 Pro configuration repository.

-Modified the layout to Colemak-DH ANSI standard.

-Did some minor changes to the keymap as suitable to my workflow.
+The layout has been modified to follow the Colemak-DH ANSI standard, with several additional keymap adjustments tailored to fit personal workflow and preferences.

 ### [Layout](config/adv360.keymap)